-34 Asian-owned brands to shop for all your everyday essentials - CNN Underscored
+34 Asian-owned brands you'll wish you knew about sooner - CNN Underscored

 Acne patches are Hero Cosmetics’ core product, some bestsellers include the Mighty Patch Original and the Mighty Patch Original+ (which is clear so people can’t tell you’re wearing a pimple patch).
 But we also fell in love with the Lightning Wand, an illuminating serum that targets those pesky post-acne marks that can infamously take months to fade.

 Floss that actually makes you want to floss?
 You better believe it.
 In a story that anyone with a sister can relate to, Cocofloss co-founder and dentist Chrystle Cu was having trouble getting her patients — and her little sister, Cat — to floss.
 Was it possible to create an effective, motivating and fun way to floss?
 The Cu sisters eventually teamed up to create Cocofloss, a success they attribute in part to their family.
 “While starting a floss company was risky business, we’re so grateful to our parents for providing us with the opportunities to live, learn, and grow in the United States,” says Chrystle Cu.
-“Testing products, helping to pack orders, doing post office runs, modeling, being our first customers and providing tremendous mental support — we feel so lucky to have a clan full of love and support.”
+“Testing products, helping to pack orders, doing post office runs, modeling, being our